kubevault/website/content/articles/manage-mysql-credentials-using-kubevault-operator/index.md

 ## Deploy Vault on Kubernetes
 ### Pre-requisites

-HashiCorp Vault provides a dependable approach to managing sensitive data, including database access, API keys, and passwords, thereby addressing the drawbacks of Kubernetes' native Secrets.
-With encryption, fine-grained access control, dynamic credential generation, and automated rotation, Vault provides enterprise-grade security in contrast to standard Kubernetes Secrets.
-To satisfy compliance needs, it offers comprehensive audit logs, a variety of authentication options, and a smooth integration with Kubernetes.
+HashiCorp Vault addresses the shortcomings of Kubernetes' native Secrets by offering a reliable method for handling sensitive data, such as database access, API keys, and passwords.
+Unlike normal Kubernetes Secrets, Vault offers enterprise-grade security with encryption, fine-grained access control, dynamic credential generation, and automated rotation.
+It provides thorough audit logs, many authentication choices, and a seamless interaction with Kubernetes to meet compliance requirements.

-To deploy Vault in Kubernetes, you need to set up your environment to o manage MySQL credentials using [KubeVault](https://kubevault.com/) operator.
+You must configure your environment to manage MySQL credentials using [KubeVault](https://kubevault.com/) operator before you can deploy Vault in Kubernetes.

 Prerequisites: